 Some travel cards, even those that are not co-branded by a specific hotel chain or airline, will offer increased rewards with certain companies.

-Check the card issuer’s website to see the card’s partners, and compare the list with those vendors you prefer.
-If you don’t have a preference, look for airlines that fly out of your city, or for cards that have several different partners.
+Check the card issuer’s website to see the card’s partners, and compare that list with the vendors you prefer.
+If you don’t have a preference, look for airlines that fly out of your preferred airport, or for cards that have several different partners.

 What credit score do I need to get a travel rewards credit card?